-Our promotion of equal opportunity and workplace diversity is not merely a social responsibility but a business advantage.
-Diversity is essential for any organisation's ability to innovate and adapt in a fast-changing world and is critical to Investec's growth and prosperity.
+Diversity is essential for any organisation's ability to innovate and adapt in a fast-changing world and is critical to Investec's continued growth and prosperity.
+As such we remain committed to achieving greater representation at all levels of the business through the effective implementation of our Employment Equity plan.
+Key components of our strategy include:

-Recruitment and retention of individuals from designated groups is a key part of our employment equity strategy.
+- Recruitment and retention of individuals from designated groups.
 Each division has contributed to the group employment equity plan by carefully considering and building targeted numbers for designated groups.
-Monitoring of progress towards achieving the goals of the employment equity plan is evaluated by the employment equity forum.
-Furthermore, within each business unit, formal engagements enable tracking towards achieving these goals.

-In addition, we focus on employing individuals from designated groups at a "grass roots" level through our graduate recruitment, bursary and learnership programmes and developing these individuals into skilled, strategic thinkers and leaders.
+Monitoring of progress towards achieving the goals of the employment equity plan is evaluated by the employment equity forum, executive management, human resources and business unit heads - A focus on employing individuals from designated groups at a "grass roots" level through our graduate recruitment, bursary and learnership programmes and developing these individuals into skilled, strategic thinkers and leaders.
 Further information on these programmes is provided under the skills development section of the scorecard.